Ziconius/FudgeC2/README.md

 `admin`:`letmein`

 For more information on installation and configuration see the wiki, [here](https://github.com/Ziconius/FudgeC2/wiki/Installation-and-Setup).
-If

 ### Usage